 If you don't care for mint, make any flavor you want!
 Here's a photo of the ice cream I made at Smucker's.
 It's vanilla with chocolate chips, graham crackers, marshmallows and brownie chunks.

 - 7 oz dark chocolate 2 3.5 oz Lindt mild dark or 70%

 - 4 teaspoons light olive oil or vegetable oil OR cococnut oil

-- 1 14 oz can of Eagle Brand condensed milk
+- 1 can Eagle Brand condensed milk, 14 oz

 - green food coloring or a few drops of yellow and blue